Henry Carroll (lawyer): Diplomatic service and Treaty of Ghent

 From August 1814 to December 24, 1814, Henry Carroll accompanied a peace commission from the United States to Ghent, Belgium for negotiations concerning the Treaty of Ghent seeking a cessation to the War of 1812.
 Henry was appointed courier for the delivery of the peace treaty to James Madison for ratification by the United States government.
-On January 2, 1815, Anthony St. John Baker and Henry Carroll embarked the British sloop ship HMS Favorite in London sailing under a flag of truce to the United States with a distant anchoring at Sandy Hook peninsula on February 11, 1815.
+On January 2, 1815, Anthony St. John Baker and Henry Carroll embarked the British sloop ship sailing under a flag of truce to the United States with a distant anchoring at Sandy Hook peninsula on February 11, 1815.
 After his arrival in Lower New York Bay, Henry boarded a post chaise granting an arrival in Washington City on February 14, 1815.
 The treaty was delivered to President Madison at a temporary Executive Mansion better known as The Octagon House.
 President Madison presented the Treaty of Ghent to the United States Senate on February 16, 1815, where the peace treaty was unanimously approved ending British impressment and the War of 1812.